alberand/database/README.md

 command.

 After successful running you can send data to address specified in configuration file.
-Manually data can be found in:
+Data can be found in:

 ```
-/opt/tserver/src/data/NAME_OF_SERVER/
+cd /opt/tserver/src/data/NAME_OF_SERVER/
 ```

 To see all possible commands run: